oasisresearchlab/synthesis-infrastructures-workshop/docs/README.md

 ### Submission and pre-workshop activities

-Prospective participants will submit proposed materials by mid-September, and receive notifications by late September.
-Pre-workshop activities, including commenting and iterating on materials, as well as initial formation of working groups, in the github repository and over our hosted chat platform, will begin in the month of October.
+Prospective participants will submit proposed materials by late-September, and receive notifications by mid-October.
+Pre-workshop activities, including commenting and iterating on materials, as well as initial formation of working groups, in the github repository and over our hosted chat platform, will begin in the month leading up to the workshop date.

 ### Workshop Schedule